GRAPHIC RECORDERS: HOW TO BUILD A THRIVING PRACTICE

 While not everyone in the field will be your best friend and some will view you as competition it still makes sense to network with as many practitioners in your area as possible.

-clip-april-1-2016Local practitioners may be kind and share location of resources with you (where to get paper locally, who is a good scanning vendor, a score on good markers, etc.).
+clip-april-1-2016Local practitioners may be kind and share locations of resources with you (where to get paper locally, who is a good scanning vendor, a score on good markers, etc.).
 Plus, inevitably they will already be booked sometimes when more inquiries continue to come in … so they will need to refer to someone they ‘know, like and trust’.
 This could be you.

-If you are in an area where there are no practitioners then get involved online via the Graphic Facilitation Facebook Group (erroneously named given its mostly Studio Work and Graphic Recording that is shown in there, but hey), my Working Visually eCommunity (for grads) or travel to the International Forum of Visual Practitioners yearly conference (it heavily leans towards the Graphic Recording side of the field).
+If you are in an area where there are no practitioners then get involved online via the Graphic Facilitation Facebook Group (erroneously named given it’s mostly Studio Work and Graphic Recording that is shown in there, but hey), my Working Visually eCommunity (for grads) or travel to the International Forum of Visual Practitioners yearly conference (it heavily leans towards the Graphic Recording side of the field).

 Do Graphic Recording Demos